 Most butterworts will go dormant in the winter, producing leaves that are no longer quite as carnivorous but are instead growing in a tighter pattern and with a more succulent-like texture.
 When the butterworts go dormant, you can stop watering.
 Here, providing adequate humidity is ideal, just misting them every now and then instead of providing full watering.

 For the most part, temperate butterworts can tolerate temperatures of around 77 to 95 degrees in the summer (and around 50 to 65 degrees Fahrenheit in the winter).
 Tropical butterworts like things a little warmer.
-For both kinds, humidity and lots of moisture are key.
+For both kinds, lower humidity is ideal during the winter months when the plant is dormant.

-You should not attempt to fertilize your butterwort plant.
+Unlike most other carnivorous plants, you should not attempt to fertilize your butterwort plant.
 This plant is not a heavy feeder and adding too many nutrients can actually have adverse effects.
-Unlike other kinds of plants, the roots of the butterwort plant serve only to anchor the plant in the soil – they don’t actually absorb nutrients.
+Unlike other plants, the roots of the butterwort plant serve only to anchor the plant in the soil – they don’t actually absorb nutrients.

 Pest and diseases